-What Else Does Eurolotto Offer?
+What Else Does EuroLotto Offer?

 EuroLotto.com also offers three different scratch cards.
 Gold Rush cost €4 and says it pays out €5 million in that jackpot, Silver Streak costs €2 with a jackpot of €500,000 and Lucky Strike cost €0.20 and top prize pays out at €5,000.
 Let’s talk ‘Gold Rush’ with 10 million tickets sold, so even with my limited math skills that’s 1 in a 10 million chance.
 The ‘scratch’ results are an instant win.
-There must be some sort of supervision on the computer generation of these cards, but these are definitely games I am going to stay away from.
+There must be some supervision on the computer generation of these cards, but these are games I am going to stay away from.

 Who Is Euro Lotto?

 EuroLotto.com is a company that is registered in Malta therefore regulated by the Lotteries and Gaming Authority of – yes Malta.
 But it is owned and operated by a company called Euroslots Limited which is owned by a Swedish company (Cherry AB).
-Okay – I’m getting nervous as I am really starting to wonder where the money – my potential winnings – actually is and who controls it!
+Okay – I’m getting nervous as I am starting to wonder where the money – my potential winnings – actually are and who controls it!

 Customer Support at EuroLotto.com